dmaillard/David-Maillard/about.md

 There’s so much online clutter and so called ‘expert’ opinions, it’s hard to know what to believe these days.
 Throw in the empty promises, clunky platforms and bad advice and it’s no wonder you feel overwhelmed by the thought of embarking on a new website design project.

 *   We actually care about your success.
 Got a question?
 Get a no-nonsense answer from a non-jargon speaking geek, at no extra charge.
 *   Our budget-friendly capped services will save you around 63% on your ongoing web costs.
 Seriously.
-And with a 99.6% client retention rate, we know you’ll never want to leave.
 *   Consider us your comprehensive digital support team on demand — because you need to know how to market, optimise and promote your website… not just build it.